 Awareness ribbon pendant made out of Roberts’s silver recycled/played guitar strings, by jeweler and 2x breast cancer survivor Elisa Guida.
 Pendant is app.
 2″ and comes with a 16, 18, 20, 22 or 24″ finished leather chord with lobster clasp.
-Due to the high demand of our SFAC jewelry, it will take approximately 5-6 weeks to complete.
-These are one-of-a-kind and may vary slightly.
+Due to the high demand of the StringsforaCURE® jewelry, orders take 6-8 weeks to complete.
+These are hand made and may vary slightly.

 Artist Release Form:

 Robert Cray has been bridging the lines between blues, soul and R&B for the past four decades, with five Grammy wins and over 20 acclaimed albums.
 For his latest project, Robert Cray & Hi Rhythm (April 28 / Jay-Vee Records), the Blues Hall of Famer traveled to Memphis with his friend, renowned GrammyAward winning producer Steve Jordan, to make a classic soul album with Hi Rhythm, the band that helped create that sound.